Here's a poem by Nazim Hikmet, if you haven't read:

 THE LIE: Second Hand Smoke is a public health issue.

-It is impossible for SHS to be a public health issue for the simple reason there is NO proof that SHS has hurt anyone.
+THE TRUTH: It is impossible for SHS to be a public health issue for the simple reason there is NO proof that SHS has hurt anyone.
 In fact, according the W.H.O. (see above), SHS may have some beneficial effect on children.
 The smoke haters like to point out that the Health Departments have a right to control smoking issues for the same reason they have the right to check on health conditions in restaurants and bars.

 This is a specious argument primarily because true health issues in food service establishments relate primarily to microbes and organisms that have an absolute direct effect on heath and sanitation.
 It is the Health Departments' sole responsibility to see to it that health standards are maintained.
 If individuals are concerned about SHS a simple notice stating that smoking is allowed is all that is needed for the public to make a decision about patronizing and establishment.
 This concept is called, PERSONAL RESPONSIBILITY!